RNCT

 Disclosure Statements:

-Commercial Support: This course was developed in accordance with ANCC Commercial Support Guidelines.
-No commercial support was accepted for the development of this course.
+Commercial Support: No commercial support was accepted for the development of this course.

-Non-endorsement of Products and Off Label Use: This course provides a balanced view of therapeutic options.
+Bias: This course provides a balanced view of therapeutic options and is free of commercial bias for or against any product or commercial entity.
 Use of generic names is always considered before using trade names.
-Consequently, if trade names are necessary, when available, we will use trade names from several companies.
-RCTC and the course planning team do not endorsed any products or drugs that may be mentioned in this course.
+Consequently, if trade names are necessary, when available, trade names from several companies will be used.
+RCTC and the course planning team do not endorse any products or drugs that may be mentioned in this course.

 Author Updating